Yamla Pagla Deewana: Phir Se: Development

 The official announcement of the film was made in June 2017.

 Casting

 The film continues to have the franchise's original male cast: Dharmendra, Sunny Deol and Bobby Deol.
-However, there is a different set of leading ladies paired opposite them.
-In August 2017, it was reported that Kriti Kharbanda had been finalized to play the female lead in the film.
+It was earlier reported that Kajal Aggarwal could be playing the female lead against Bobby.
+In August 2017, it was confirmed that Kriti Kharbanda had been finalized to play the female lead opposite Bobby Deol in the film.

 Filming

 Principal photography of the film commenced in the second week of August 2017.
 The first schedule of the film will be shot in Ramoji Film City.

 Marketing and promotion

 The first look of the film was revealed by Taran Adarsh as well as Deol's Twitter handles on 13 June 2018 citing the release date to be 15 August 2018.
 The second poster of the film was released on 30 July 2018 by Sunny Deol on his Instagram handle which showed the release date of the film as 31 August 2018.

 The first teaser of the film was released on 14 June 2018.
 The teaser showcased three Deols, leading lady Kriti Kharbanda and Salman Khan as narrator and a cameo appearance.
 A trailer was released on 10 August 2018.